karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **docker-build script**

-This script builds the new platform image.
+This script builds the platform image.
 Simple as that.

 ```bash
 #!/bin/bash